PaddlePaddle/Paddle/doc/design/cluster_train/README.md

 1. Watches the trainer prefix keys `/trainer/` on etcd to find the live trainers.
 1. Starts dispatching the tasks to the trainers, and updates task queue using an etcd transaction to ensure lock is held during the update.

-The master process will kill itself if its etcd lease expires.

 When the master process is dead for any reason, Kubernetes will restart it.
 It will be online again with all states recovered from etcd in few minutes.

 ### Trainer Process